Daylesford House: Gardens

-About 200 m east of the house is an orangery which was constructed in 1789–90 to designs by Davenport.
+Orangery

+About 200 m east of the house is an orangery which was constructed in 1789–90.
+Sources offer contradictory suggestions as to the architect.
+David Verey and Alan Brooks, in their Gloucestershire I: The Cotswolds volume in the Pevsner Buildings of England series, revised and reissued in 2000, suggest John Davenport.
+Historic England's listing for the house's park and garden follows this, suggesting that the attribution to Davenport is "almost certain[..]".
+The Historic England listing record for the orangery, however, makes no mention of Davenport, and suggests it is "probably" by Cockerell.
 In Gothick style, the seven-bay building is constructed from ashlars, with tall pointed windows facing south over the park, a pediment above the central three bays, round wings at either end, and battlements with pinnacles.
 Many details are based on the pattern books of Batty Langley.

-Some of the stonework in the grounds may be derived from the Grey Geese of Adlestrop, a collection of stones (possibly a neolithic monument) found on the top of Adelstrop Hill nearby.